Obituary of Charles Joseph Reynolds

-Charles Joseph (Joe) Reynolds will be remembered as a devoted and beloved husband, father, son, brother, uncle, and community member whose life was cut short by senseless gun violence as he returned to the car following a family celebration on December 21, 2022.
+Charles Joseph (Joe) Reynolds will be remembered as a devoted and beloved husband, father, son, brother, uncle, and community member whose life was cut short by senseless gun violence when he returned to the car following a family celebration on December 21, 2022.

-Joe was born in Selma, Alabama, in December 1960 to William Weems Reynolds, an Air Force pilot, and Peggy McAliley Reynolds.
+Joe was born in Selma, Alabama, in December 1960 to William Weems Reynolds, an Air Force pilot, and Peggy McAliley Reynolds, a teacher.
 The family moved several times during Joe’s childhood, living in Germany, Albuquerque, Tampa, and Sumter, SC, where Joe graduated from Sumter High School in 1978.
 Joe then joined his older brother Bob at Auburn University and interned with the U.S. Government through an Auburn co-op program.
 During these years he formed lifelong friendships, including with Andre de Souza, an Auburn student who became an honorary “Reynolds,” and Peter Hastings, one of Joe’s roommates in his co-op apartment.

 Joe was active throughout his life – he played on Sumter High’s state championship soccer team, learned racquetball from his father and brothers, and later shifted his energies to disc-related sports, taking up ultimate (as a lefty, his signature move was to fake out defenders by holding the disc in his right hand before making a quick throw with his left) and disc golf.
 He also enjoyed hiking, biking, camping, pickle ball, and, especially, making other people’s lives easier and better.